 Things get a little more complicated with it comes to the Palisade’s headlight scores, however.
 The SUV’s optional LED headlights earn the top good rating in IIHS testing, rounding out the required scores for the Top Safety Pick Plus award.
 Those headlights are included with the top-line Limited trim level and are offered as part of an option package on the mid-level SEL.

-But the base halogen headlights, standard on the SE and SEL models, earned just a marginal rating for both high and low beams because on curves “visibility was inadequate in all 4 tests,” according to IIHS.
+But the base halogen headlights, standard on the SE and SEL models, earned just a marginal rating for both high and low beams because on curves “visibility was inadequate in all four tests,” according to IIHS.
 That means that models equipped with the base headlights “don’t qualify for the either the Top Safety Pick Plus or the lower-tier Top Safety Pick award,” IIHS said.

 More From Cars.com: